mate-academy/layout_task-guideline/html-css-code-style-rules.md

     </details>

 ### BEM
-  - You should create separate file for each BEM block
+  - Create a separate file per each BEM block styles that have the same name as the block
+  - Make sure to follow BEM naming convention for complex modifiers:
+  `block-name--modifier-name--modifier-value`
   - Check your BEM structure using BEM-linter (`npm run lint`) and [this list](https://mate-academy.github.io/fe-program/css/typical-bem-mistakes-en)
   - Don't add external styles (positioning or margins) to BEM-blocks.
   Use mix where necessary and move all external styles under element selector.